Skip the appetizer and head straight to the main course with this hearty 20-minute spinach artichoke pasta dish.

 - Add the pasta and shredded Gruyere cheese.
-Fold together to incorporate the melting cheese.
+Fold them together to incorporate the melting cheese.
 Add pasta water as needed to bring the sauce together.
 NOTE: This dish isn't saucy, rather the sauce should lightly coat the pasta.

 - Finish with a squeeze of lemon and garnish with Parmesan cheese, reserving some cheese for serving.